Tec Laboratories: History

 In the early 1950s, during the Cold War, chemist Dr. Robert Smith invented a waterless skin cleanser for the removal of radioactive dust.
 In 1962, Smith relocated his family from Indiana to Oregon, where his wife Evelyn Smith, discovered that the cleanser, by then named Tecnu (for “technically new”), had another use.
 After an exposure to poison oak, to which she knew she was allergic, she washed the affected areas with Tecnu and did not get a rash.
 After more testing the cleanser was proven successful at removing the rash-causing oil found in the resin urushiol of the native plants poison oak, poison ivy, and poison sumac from skin, clothing, and pets’ fur.
 Smith also learned that the cleanser removed grease, pitch, sap and even skunk odor.
 Additional testing was conducted by the Oregon State University Forestry Department.

 In 1977, Dr. Smith established Tecnu Enterprises to manufacture his Tecnu scrub for commercial distribution.
 Initially housed in the family's garage in Corvallis, Oregon, the firm soon moved to a more permanent manufacturing facility in neighboring Albany.

 In the mid-1980s, the company name was changed to Tec Laboratories, Inc. As of March 2014, Tec Laboratories occupies a 58,000 square foot building in Albany, employing 35 people on a year-round basis, with additional workers hired during the busy summer season.
 The company estimates that it has sold 53.3 million units of its various products from the company's establishment in 1977 through the spring of 2014, with some 47,000 retail outlets carrying the company's wares.

-The company is now run by two sons of the company's founder, with Steven Smith serving as CEO and Vernon Smith serving as vice president.
+In 2024, the company was acquired by Quest Products, LLC, a portfolio company based out of Pleasant Prairie Wisconsin.